8ahmedanwer8/hand_gesture_rocket_league/README.md

 Lastly, I used threads where each thread was responsible for one or more keyboard press.
 I chose this for two reasons.
 One is that it may help with higher FPS for OpenCV and faster key response time (I don't think it did...).
 Two is that in a video game, you will be pressing more than one button at a time at some point; so using threads is one way to allow different key presses performed simultaneously.

+# What's next?
+Maybe turning the entire game of rocket league (or other games) fully controllable with body gestures.
+This would be a fun and whacky thing to try and defintely calorie-burning.